railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

 On the product form it is also possible to indicate the operations in which a lot nubmer is required.
 You can then force the user to show the lot number for manufacturing operations, goods receipt, or customer packing.

 To assign a unique lot number to a set of several items you don't have to encode the lot number one by one.
-You only need to take a stock move for several products line and click the button *Split move lines in two*.
+You only need to take a stock move for several products line and click the button :guilabel:`Split move lines in two`.
 You can then give a lot number prefix and Open ERP will complete the prefix in the wizard with a continuing sequence number.

 .. figure:: images/picking_split_lot.png
    :align: center